Arkade: k-Nearest Neighbor Search With Non-Euclidean Distances using GPU Ray Tracing: Evaluation

-\begin{description}[leftmargin=*] \item[Experimental Setup] We used NVIDIA GeForce RTX 2060 GPU with 6GB memory and Intel Xeon Gold 5215 CPU with 2 NUMA nodes, 10 cores, and 512 GB of memory.
-To interface with the RT cores on the GPU, we used Optix Wrapper Library[\citenum{owl}].
-In every run, for chosen parameters, we build the index over the entire dataset and search for neighbors once for all the query points.
-We perform 5 such runs to collect and average metrics such as build time, search time, and recall (Equation \ref{equation:recall}).
-We perform experiments for $k$-NNS using $L^1$ norm and $L^\infty$ norm and expect the performance of other norms to range in between because $L^1$ norm and $L^\infty$ norm are the smallest and largest norm volumes, respectively.
-We explain further in section~\ref{sec:lpr}.
+We used NVIDIA GeForce RTX 4070 Ti GPU with 12GB memory for all of our experiments.
+To interface with the RT architecture on the GPU, we used Optix Wrapper Library~\cite{owl}.
+Arkade builds the BVH tree index once over the entire set of data points for chosen parameters and searches for neighbors once for all the query points in every run.
+We perform 5 such runs to collect and average the performance metrics such as build time and search time.
+All the reported numbers are rounded to two non-zero decimals.

-\item[RTX implementations] We refer to our RT-accelerated cosine reduction implementations as "RTX" and RT-accelerated $L^p$ norm implementations as $L^p$ or Enhanced $L^p$. $L^p$ implementations follow the algorithm \ref{alg:lp}, while Enhanced $L^p$ implementations follow algorithm \ref{alg:cap} that build custom specific enhanced geometries.
-Enhanced $L^p$ implementations have tightly fit locus shapes, allowing them to be faster in certain cases.
-We leave the choice of radius to the user as a tuning parameter, like the other libraries - FAISS and SCANN.

-\item[Baseline] For the cosine reduction, we use the state-of-the-art exact NNS GPU library FAISS~[\citenum{faiss}] as the baseline and provide a comparison with the state-of-the-art approximate-NNS library SONG~[\citenum{song}].
-FAISS uses tensorflow-gpu to interface with CUDA cores, so we also compare with Treelogy, a Tree-based GPU implementation~\cite{autoropes}.
-Treelogy builds a KD-Tree using $L^2$ norm and performs optimizations to reduce thread divergence during the tree traversals.
-We modify Treelogy to compute cosine distance and other $L^p$ norms.
-For $k$-NNS with $L^p$ norms besides $L^2$, FAISS implements these norms only for CPU.
-So, we compare only with Treelogy as a baseline.
-We also note that SCANN, FAISS, and SONG are targeted toward higher dimensional data.

-\item[Datasets] We use the point cloud datasets from KITTI[\citenum{kitti}] raw 3D data footage, which we sample to pick the first $n$ points as dataset followed by $q$ query points.
-We also use Glove-angular[\citenum{glove}] dataset with $\approx$ 1.1M points and $1e^4$ query points, reduced to 3 dimensions to perform dot product experiments.
-We obtain the ground truth from a naive CPU program that visits all the data points. \end{description}